icopy-site/awesome/docs/awesome/awesome-ddd.md

 	 - [Domain-Driven Design in Practice](https://www.pluralsight.com/courses/domain-driven-design-in-practice) - A descriptive, in-depth walk-through for applying Domain-Driven Design principles in practice.
 	 - [Modern Software Architecture: Domain Models, CQRS, and Event Sourcing](https://www.pluralsight.com/courses/modern-software-architecture-domain-models-cqrs-event-sourcing) - This course covers DDD analysis patterns helpful in discovering the top-level architecture of a business domain.
 Architects and developers will find details of implementation patterns such as Domain Model, CQRS, and Event Sourcing.
 - [Rails + Domain Driven Design Workshop](https://blog.arkency.com/ddd-training/) - Introduction to DDD, fundamentals of CQRS & Event Sourcing for Ruby/Rails developers.
+- [Reactive Architecture: Domain Driven Design](https://cognitiveclass.ai/courses/reactive-architecture-ddd/) - Use DDD to decompose a problem domain into manageable parts.
+Learn how those parts can become the foundation of Reactive Microservices and Reactive Architecture.
+Free, online, self-paced.
+Certificate offered upon completion.

 ## Video Collections